8 No-Bake Oatmeal Energy Balls

 Notes

-• If they are too sticky add a few more tablespoons of oats.
+• If the mixture for the energy balls are too sticky even after resting for 30 minutes, add a few more tablespoons of oats until you can handle the dough.

-• If it’s sticking to your hands badly, wet your hands lightly with water!
+• If the energy ball “dough” is sticking to your hands badly, wet your hands lightly with water!
 The water helps to be able to work the dough into a ball without sticking.

 Nutrition